 #2 Having the wrong equipment / car

 Sounds pretty obvious too, but I saw enough people in Iceland, running around with high heels or sandals.
-Do yourself a favor and get good tramping boots / weather resistent clothes when you plan to walk for a while away from your car, because the weather can change pretty fast.
+Do yourself a favor and get good tramping boots / weather resistant clothes when you plan to walk for a while away from your car, because the weather can change pretty fast.
 An umbrella is usually a pretty bad choice for the simple reason that the wind is usually too strong, so having a weather and wind sealed jacket + rain trousers with you is always a good idea.
 If you are not that familiar with cold temperatures it’s also great to wear multiple layers you can put off and on, depending on the current temperature.

 According to what you want to see it’s also very important to choose the right car.
 If you only want to see places near the Ring Road you might be fine with a small car, but visiting Landmannalaugar for example requires a 4x4.
 Anything that is off the path is way better reachable with a bigger car that can handle dirt tracks.
-There are even a lot of roads, especially towards the center of the island, which are forbidden to pass with non-4x4-cars.
+There are even a lot of roads, especially towards the center of the island, which is forbidden to pass with non-4x4-cars.

 One of the dirt tracks towards Landmannalaugar with quite a few rivers you have to pass with your car.